 Dubai is one of the seven emirates that make up the United Arab Emirates.
 Located on the southeast coast of the Persian Gulf and is the capital of the Emirate of Dubai.
 Dubai is growing as a global city and business hub of the Middle East and has won to host World Expo 2020.

 Dubai has a rich collection of buildings and structures of various architectural styles and much modern Islamic architecture can be found here.
-Dubai gets year-round sunshine have beautiful deserts and beaches, luxurious hotels and shopping malls which attract millions of leisure and business visitors every year.
-English and Arabic are widely spoken in Dubai and if you are visiting from abroad you will not have any trouble in going around.
+Dubai gets year-round sunshine has beautiful deserts and beaches, luxurious hotels, and shopping malls which attract millions of leisure and business visitors every year.
+English and Arabic are widely spoken in Dubai and if you are visiting from abroad you will not have any trouble going around.